The Young Rajah: Plot

-After fifteen years, Joshua Judd (Charles Ogle) tells his adopted son, Amos (Valentino), that his real father was an Indian maharajah overthrown by Ali Khan (Bertram Grassby).
-Amos, then a young boy (played by an uncredited Pat Moore), was rescued by General Devi Das Gadi (George Periolat) and taken to America for his safety.
+After fifteen years, Joshua Judd tells his adopted son, Amos, that his real father was an Indian maharajah overthrown by Ali Khan.
+Amos, then a young boy, was rescued by General Devi Das Gadi and taken to America for his safety.
 (Joshua's merchant brother had been a trusted friend of the late maharajah.)

 Amos attends Harvard University.
-There he incurs the hatred of Austin Slade, Jr. (Jack Giddings), whom he beats out for a spot on the rowing team.
+There he incurs the hatred of Austin Slade, Jr., whom he beats out for a spot on the rowing team.
 At a party celebrating a rowing victory over arch-rival Yale, a jealous Slade calls Amos "yellow" and pours a drink on him, causing Amos to punch him.
 Slade grabs a chair as a weapon, but Amos ducks, and Slade falls through an open window to his death.
-Amos is cleared of all wrongdoing, but the newspaper story attracts the notice of Amhad Beg (J. Farrell MacDonald), Ali Khan's Prime Minister.
+Amos is cleared of all wrongdoing, but the newspaper story attracts the notice of Amhad Beg, Ali Khan's Prime Minister.

-That summer, at a party hosted by close friend Stephen Van Kovert (William Boyd), Amos becomes attracted to one of the other guests, Molly Cabot (Wanda Hawley).
+That summer, at a party hosted by close friend Stephen Van Kovert, Amos becomes attracted to one of the other guests, Molly Cabot.
 By chance, Molly and her family decide to vacation in Amos's hometown.
 As they become better acquainted, Amos overcomes Molly's initial dislike of him.
-However, Molly tells her father (Edward Jobson) that she cannot marry someone who is not one of her "own people", however much she loves him.
-Instead, she agrees to marry longtime suitor Horace Bennett (Robert Ober), who had been a good friend of Slade's.
+However, Molly tells her father that she cannot marry someone who is not one of her "own people", however much she loves him.
+Instead, she agrees to marry longtime suitor Horace Bennett, who had been a good friend of Slade's.
 Bennett tells Amos to stay away from his future wife, but when he also calls Amos a murderer, Amos chokes him into apologizing.
 As he leaves, Amos is struck in the head by a rock thrown by Bennett.
 Seeing this, Molly rushes to Amos's side and breaks off her engagement to Bennett.

 The happy couple decide on an early wedding, but Amos has a vision showing him being murdered the day before.
 He has had visions before; all came true, even if he tried to prevent them.
-His family is supposedly descended from Prince Arjuna; the god Krishna granted Arjuna and all his descendants the gift of prophesy.
+His family is supposedly descended from Prince Arjuna; the god Krishna granted Arjuna and all his descendants the gift of prophecy.
 When he reveals this to his future father-in-law (who has already witnessed the accuracy of Amos's visions), the latter suggests he lock himself away in the sanatorium of a friend for the day.

 Amos does so, but Amhad Beg and his men find and kidnap him.
-Just as they are about to kill him, Amos is rescued by the mystic Narada (Josef Swickard), who also can see into the future, and his followers.
+Just as they are about to kill him, Amos is rescued by the mystic Narada, who also can see into the future, and his followers.
 Narada convinces him to forgo his own happiness and return to India to overthrow the tyrant.
 When Amos is welcomed by his people and the army revolts, Ali Khan commits suicide.
 The new Maharajah of Dharmagar takes comfort in his latest vision, which shows his wedding to Molly.